-- 1. The required NVA is: 19.6 cm at a 95% confidence level, derived according to NSSDA, i.e., based on RMSE of 10 cm in the "bare earth" and "urban" land cover classes.
+1. The required NVA is: 19.6 cm at a 95% confidence level, derived according to NSSDA, i.e., based on RMSE of 10 cm in the "bare earth" and "urban" land cover classes.
 This is a required accuracy.
-The NVA was tested with 85 checkpoints located in bare earth and urban (non-vegetated) areas.
-See Figure 10. - 2.
-Vegetated Vertical Accuracy (VVA): VVA shall be reported for "brushlands/low trees" and "tall weeds/crops" land cover classes.
+The NVA was tested with 69 checkpoints located in bare earth and urban (non-vegetated) areas.
+See Figure 10.

+2. Vegetated Vertical Accuracy (VVA): VVA shall be reported for "forest," "shrubs," and "tall weeds" land cover classes.
 The target VVA is: 29.4 cm at the 95th percentile, derived according to ASPRS Guidelines, Vertical Accuracy Reporting for Lidar Data, i.e., based on the 95th percentile error in all vegetated land cover classes combined.
 This is a target accuracy.
-The VVA was tested with 64 checkpoints located in tall weeds/crops, brushlands/low trees, and forest (vegetated) areas.
+The VVA was tested with 56 checkpoints located in tall weeds, forest, and shrubs (vegetated) areas.
 The checkpoints were distributed throughout the project area and were surveyed using GPS techniques.
 See Figure 11.

-AccuracyZ has been tested to meet 19.6 cm or better Non-Vegetated Vertical Accuracy at 95% confidence level using RMSE(z) $\times$ 1.9600 as defined by the National Standards for Spatial Data Accuracy (NSSDA); assessed and reported using National Digital Elevation Program (NDEP)/ASRPS Guidelines.
+AccuracyZ has been tested to meet 19.6 cm or better Non-Vegetated Vertical Accuracy at 95% confidence level using RMSE(z) x 1.9600 as defined by the National Standards for Spatial Data Accuracy (NSSDA); assessed and reported using National Digital Elevation Program (NDEP)/ASRPS Guidelines.